-Kingman area resident dies from complications of COVID-19
+Kingman area resident dies of complications from COVID-19

 The Kingman service area includes Kingman, New-Kingman/Butler, Chloride, Valentine, Meadview, Wikieup, Yucca, White Hills, Hackberry, Peach Springs, Dolan Springs, Golden Valley, Hualapai tribal areas, Oatman and Valle Vista.

-Face masks are mandatory when entering businesses in the City of Kingman until Dec.
-31.
+Masks are now mandatory when entering businesses in the cities of Kingman, Lake Havasu and Bullhead.

 To curtail the spread of the coronavirus, public health officials recommend maintaining a distance of 6 feet from others, washing hands thoroughly and frequently, and wearing a mask in public to protect others when social distancing isn’t possible.